aman4720/Superset/index.md

 sudo apt update
 ~~~

 **sudo:** This stands for "Superuser Do" and is used to execute commands with superuser (administrator) privileges.
 It allows you to perform actions that require elevated permissions.

-**apt:** This stands for "Advanced Package Tool."
-It's a command-line tool used to manage software packages on Debian-based systems.
-You can use it to install, update, remove, and manage software packages.
+**apt:** This stands for "Advanced Package Tool." manager used for managing software.

 **update:** This is a subcommand of apt that instructs the package manager to update the package information.
-The package information is a database of available software packages, their versions, and where to download them from.

 ( Running "sudo apt update" ensures that your system is aware of the latest software packages and updates available in the repositories.